AlviseDeFaveri/IDS-NN/README.md

 # IDS-NN
-*Network Intrusion Detection System realized using a simple neural network.*
+*Intrusion Detection System exampple realized using a simple neural network.*

 The NN provides a binary classification for connections by labeling them as *normal* or *anomalous*.
 Training and testing is performed on the NSL-KDD dataset.
 A detailed analysis is provided in the `IDS_NN.pdf` file.